powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

     return parameters;
 }
 ```
 Now with this class, we will be able to read the extra parameters from the `config.yml` file.
-Now we will move on to create the `MergingViewTutorial` main class, that will perform the merging and computation.
+We will move on to create the `MergingViewTutorial` main class, that will perform the merging and balance computation.

 ## Create `MergingViewTutorial` class to run the computation

 ### Set the loadflow parameters
-Once you have created the `MergingViewTutorial` class, outside of the main method, you will define the `LOAD_FLOW_PARAMETERS`.
+Once you have created the `MergingViewTutorial` class, just before the main method, you will define the `LOAD_FLOW_PARAMETERS`.
 These parameters will be used in the loadflow preprocessing of the IGMs, in the loadflow calculation on the merged view and for the balance computation.
 ```java
 private static final LoadFlowParameters LOAD_FLOW_PARAMETERS = new LoadFlowParameters()
         .setVoltageInitMode(LoadFlowParameters.VoltageInitMode.DC_VALUES)